szhangdata/Allstate_Claims_Severity/README.md

 ## Allstate_Claims_Severity
-**This is a mini project to predict the loss of each customer id for Allstate**
+**In this project we will predict the loss from an Allstate customer's claim given his **
 **1.This is a Kaggle compitetion.
 2.The test set contains 116 categorical features and 14 numerical features.
 3.Features are all encoded and anonymous.